Free Profit Margin Calculator

 -

-Your profit margin is a percentage of income that your business keeps after other expenses, like materials and labor, are paid for.
+Your profit margin is the percentage of income that your business keeps after other expenses, like materials and labor, are paid for.
 When you apply this percentage to a specific job, you’ll see your profit for that job as a dollar amount.
 The higher your percentage, the more profitable your business will be.

 There are a few different types of profit margins: